Release 0.96

 results are as expected), this should be marked in the test report via the

-setSucceeded(true)
+setSucceeded(true) method.

-In case of a failure, the setFailed()
+In case of a failure, the setFailed()-method can be used.

 It requires an error description to be given as parameter.